airbytehq/airbyte/tools/schema_generator/README.md

 # Schema Generator
 Util for generating catalog schema from a connector `read` command output.

+## Prerequisites

+To use this tool you first need to:

+- Define all your streams.
+- Create schema files for each stream, containing only `{}` (valid json files).
+See [this doc section](https://docs.airbyte.com/connector-development/cdk-python/schemas#static-schemas) for instructions on how to name these files.
+- Build you container docker image.

+Going through all the steps above should enable you to run the `read` command of your connector using the docker image, which is the input for this tool.

 ## Usage

 First install the tools in it's own virtual environment: